SineadGalbraith/Music-Video/README.md

 The objective of this assignment was to create an animated real-time music video demonstrating the real-time animation concepts taught within the course.

-My music video is set to a section of the song "A Million Dreams" from the musical/film The Greatest Showman covered by Pink.
+My music video is set to a section of the song "A Million Dreams" from the musical/film The Greatest Showman, covered by Pink.

 ### Required Features